Put-in-Bay Diary -Sat., Dec. 1st – It’s a relatively warm day for the first day of December. Pretty darn quiet on South Bass Island!

 Put-in-Bay Diary -Sun., Dec.
 2nd – Rain falls on the island during the morning hours.
 The Put-in-Bay Arts Council holds an Open House.
 Frieda Baer hosts dinner guests at her home.

 Put-in-Bay Diary -Mon., Dec.
 3rd – The Put-in-Bay Village Council meets on this really foggy morning.
-There’s a Martini Monday party for some of the island ladies at Cathy VanLiere’s home.
+There’s a Martini Monday party for some island ladies at Cathy VanLiere’s home.

 Put-in-Bay Diary -Tues., Dec.
 4th – There’s a lot of excitement as the Christmas Holiday Bazaar takes place at the South Bass Island Lighthouse.
 The Butterfly House gift shop is also open and so is the resale shop for holiday shopping.